Abjcodes/scaffold-master/README.md

 3. Select the files to ignore.

 Your custom boilerplate template will be saved and can be used for future projects.

+### 3.4 Deleting saved boilerplates

+You can remove any saved boilerplates using Scaffold-kit.
+To do this, follow these steps:

+1. Type `sk-delete` in your terminal.
+2. Select the boilerplate you want to delete from the list of saved boilerplates

+The boilerplate which you selected will be deleted.
+This action is irreversible.

 4\.
 Contributing
 ----------------